-The Mississippi Earthtones Festival, co-organized by Alton Main Street and the Sierra Club, is a celebration of our river through art, music, and conservation which is held on the 3rd Saturday in September.
-The 14th Annual event falls on September 19th, and due to Covid-19 precautions the festival will be presented through socially-distanced activities in lieu of the typical large gathering.
+The Mississippi Earthtones Festival, co-organized by Alton Main Street and the Sierra Club, is a celebration of our river through art, music, and conservation which is held every 3rd Saturday in September ~ our 15th Annual event falls on September 18th 2021.

-Volunteers are needed to help with logistics of the Carpool Concert, and those who pitch in will receive a free festival t-shirt.
-Check back soon to sign up!
+Volunteers are needed, and those who pitch in will receive a free festival t-shirt.
+Sign up below!

 On the following Saturday, September 25th at 9:00 a.m., join us for a litter cleanup on the river.
 Bring your own gloves, water bottle and boots or sturdy shoes.
 The clean-up will take place rain or shine.
 45 tons of trash have been removed from the Mississippi River during MEF clean-ups to date, with more than 3,000 volunteer hours contributed.
 Check back soon for the registration form!